It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 3. Syrup - Big soundsystem with a mix of quality underground and mainstream / Ministry of Sound-type DJs (House, electro, tech)

-4. Proller - Bar / club hybrid with small soundsystem, but still a cracking dancefloor (House, tech, funk, electro) over 6 years ago
+4. Proller - Bar / club hybrid with small soundsystem, but still a cracking dancefloor (House, tech, funk, electro) almost 7 years ago

 Indeed, there are many nightclubs in Hobart, each with a different style and genre or genres of music.
 These are my recommended clubs to check out: